Cisco-Talos/clamav/README.md

 ### Unix (anything but Windows)
 You should have the `clamav-dev` package of your distribution installed (ClamAV with headers).
-The headers and library should be picked up automatically.
+The headers and library should be picked up automatically via pkg-config.

 ### Windows
 #### vcpkg